-The User contributions module allows you to create content editing interface for site members.
+The User contributions module allows you to create a content editing interface for site members.
 It means that chosen website visitors can create, edit and delete content, even if they are not editors and cannot access CMS Desk or On-site editing mode.

 There are several scenarios where you can use this module, for example: